-What is Radiofrequency ablation (RFA)?
+What Is Radiofrequency Ablation (RFA)?

 Radiofrequency ablation (RFA) is a pain-alleviation procedure.
 A radio wave-generated electrical current is used to heat a small part of nerve tissue, reducing pain signals from that specific point.
 RFA is a safe and effective method of treating certain types of pain.
 It is also generally well-tolerated, with relatively few side effects.
 At the insertion site, there is a minor risk of infection and bleeding.
 Your doctor can advise you on your specific risks.